reggiebain/course-assistant-bot/README.md

 ## Embeddings
 We used the General Text Embeddings model from HuggingFace's library (https://huggingface.co/thenlper/gte-small) using the small version for practical purposes.
 This model creates vector embeddings of the document, which is split into a number of chunks.
 First, we used LangChain and the GTE-Small model to create splits after tokenizing.
 Atlhgouh the easiest way to split a document into chunks by a simple character count/chunk size, using a tokenizer-based splitter allows for a more semantically relevant division of the document into relevant sections/paragraphs/sentences.
 Many different models could be used for creating embeddings, but this model was generally recommended as high-performing for open-source, small models.
 ## Retrieval
+Using LangChain, we create a small vector store using [Facebook AI Similarity Search (FAISS)](https://ai.meta.com/tools/faiss/) for indexing/searching.
+This allows us to store embeddings of our source documents and quickly search through them when given a query to find the most semantically relevant context.
+This process is called "retrieval" and relies on comparing the cosine similarity of an embedded query with the vector embeddings of the chunked source material.
 ## LLMs
 ## Results
 ## Future Work